joseaccruz/fishtracker/README.md

 To run the script go to the `Fish Tracker` directory and type:

 ~~~
-$ python ftget.py sample.mp4 mysample 350x185:265x230 200
+$ python ftget.py sample/sample.mp4 sample/myproject 350x185:265x230 200
 ~~~

 The first argument (`sample.mp4`) must be the name (or the full path) of the video file to track.
 It doesn't need to be in the same directory to work.
 Something like this is perfectly acceptable:

 ~~~
-$ python ftget.py -s /home/jsilva/videos/sample.mp4 mysample 350x185:265x230 200
+$ python ftget.py -s /home/jsilva/videos/sample.mp4 sample/myproject 350x185:265x230 200
 ~~~

-The second argument (`mysample`) must be the name (or the full path) of the project file.
+The second argument (`sample/myproject`) must be the name (or the full path) of the project file.
 This file will be created by the script and will be used in the later scripts to prevent typing the same parameters again-and-again.

 __WARNING__: Be careful to choose a unique name for your project file. `ftget.py` will overwrite any file with the same name as the project file!